eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 This list is updated when a new route is added or a nexthop is registered by the protocol clients

+### Recursive Route Handling
-The nexthop resolving is carried out during the replay of route updates, and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
+The handling is carried out during the replay of route updates, and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
 It starts from the incoming route node and retrieves its NHT list.
 Then, it iterates through each nexthop(prefix) in the NHT list, utilizing the prefix to invoke zebra_evaluate_rnh().
 This function works as follows:

 1. Identify the new route entry to resolve the nexthop
 2. Compare the new route entry with the previous one, if they are not same, then update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients